-- An OT, GP, consultant or other medical professional must provide details of the minor or urgent adaptations that you need - A PSHO will provide you with a financial assistance enquiry form that must be completed and returned to us - From this information we will decide whether a discretionary adaptation grant can be awarded for the work you have requested - If you qualify for assistance, the PSHO will visit you at home and draw up a schedule of works - You will need to complete an adaptation grant application form and provide financial details and proof of ownership or tenancy of your home.
-The GSO can help you with this
+- An OT, GP, consultant or other medical professional must provide details of the minor or urgent adaptations that you need. - A PSHO will provide you with a financial assistance enquiry form that must be completed and returned to us. - From this information the council will decide whether a discretionary adaptation grant can be awarded for the work you have requested. - If you qualify for assistance, the PSHO will visit you at home and draw up a schedule of works. - You will need to complete an adaptation grant application form and provide financial details and proof of ownership or tenancy of your home.
+The GSO can help you with this. - The PSHO or the OT will obtain two quotations for the proposed work unless it can be sourced through our procurement framework - then only one is necessary.

-- The PSHO or the OT will obtain two quotations for the proposed work unless it can be sourced through our procurement framework - then only one is necessary - On receipt of the application form and quotations, the council can approve the grant and the works can be started - On completion of the work, we check that the work has been completed satisfactorily - Once we have received the invoice for the work, payment will be made directly to the contractor
+- On receipt of the application form and quotations, the council can approve the grant and the works can be started. - On completion of the work, an inspection will be carried out to check that the work has been completed satisfactory. - Once the council have received the invoice for the work, payment will be made directly to the contractor.